 - Nag Abhrak: Produces sound like snake when put in fire.

 - Vajra Abhrak: Neither creates any type of sound nor changes its property upon burning.
 Vajrabhrak is used in Ayurveda for therapeutic use.

 Benefits of Abhraka Bhasma

-- It has alterative, aphrodisiac, anti-pyretic, carminative, hematinic, anticonvulsant, liver protective and rejuvenator properties.
+- It has alterative, aphrodisiac, anti-pyretic, carminative, hematinic, anticonvulsant, the liver protective and rejuvenator properties.

 - It is a powerful cellular regenerator.
 It helps in regeneration of cells.

-- It is general tonic.
-It removes derangement of Vata, pitta and Kapha.
+- It is a general tonic.
+It removes derangement of Vata, Pitta, and Kapha.

 - It has significant anti-microbial properties.